Elevated Prolactin / Hyperprolactinemia and Male Infertility

 The diagnosis of hyperprolactinemia is made by blood testing.
 A typical hormone profile for a man with clinical hyperprolactinemia is elevated prolactin levels with low LH levels and low testosterone.

 Technically, a prolactin level of over 25 mcg/L is defined as hyperprolactinemia.
 However, mildly elevated levels of prolactin are generally considered not to be clinically significant or cause male fertility problems.
-Pituitary imaging to check for a pituitary tumor should be considered when prolactin levels are 30 mcg/L or over; most experts order this test when prolactin levels are 50 mcg/L or over, which is what I do as well.
-An MRI of the pituitary with gadolinium is the imaging test of choice for diagnosing pituitary tumors.
+Pituitary imaging to check for a pituitary tumor should be considered when prolactin levels are ³30 mcg/L. An MRI of the pituitary with gadolinium is the imaging test of choice for diagnosing pituitary tumors.

 A prolactin level of between 25 and 100 mcg/L may be drug-related, caused by a microadenoma, or the result of pituitary stalk compression by non-prolactin secreting tumor.
 A prolactin level over 250 mcg/L is usually consistent with prolactinoma, though some medications (such as reserpine or metoclopramide) can increase prolactin levels to over 200 mcg/L. A prolactin level over 500 mcg/L is diagnostic for macroadenoma (mean level 1,415 mcg/L).